CIE-UMSS/PyPSA-BO/README.md

 # PyPSA-BO
-This is the main repository of PyPSA-BO, the PyPSA-Earth based model curated for Bolivia
+This is the main repository of PyPSA-BO, a PyPSA-Earth model curated for Bolivia